How Long Does It Take to Get a Credit Card?

 Expedited delivery options

 If you need your card sooner, some issuers may offer expedited shipping for eligible applicants.
 Be sure to check with customer service about rush delivery options if time is a factor.
+Keep in mind that some issuers may charge a fee for this option.

 Can you speed up the process?